dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

    other.

 It's actually not very common to find tabs inside of regular text (outside of program code) – instead they're usually used to separate bits of text from each other, which is precisely what TSV files do.

-Because tabs aren't actually supposed to be used in text, the TSV standard (technically) does not allow quoting and instead requires tabs and newline to be replaced with escape sequences like `\t` or `\n`.
+And because tabs aren't actually supposed to be used in text, the TSV standard (technically) does not allow quoting and instead requires tabs and newline to be replaced with escape sequences like `\t` or `\n`.

 Differences between CSV and TSV